The Story of Adele H.: Plot

-In the coming days, Adèle continues writing in her journal, convinced that she is Pinson's wife in spirit.
-She tries to conjure the ghost of her dead sister to help her.
-One night, she follows Pinson to the home of his mistress, where she watches them make love.
-Undeterred, Adèle continues her writing, and her behavior becomes more eccentric.
-Mr. Whistler (Joseph Blatchley), the kind bookseller who provides her with writing paper, shows an interest in her.
-As she leaves his book shop, she faints from exhaustion.
+One night, Adèle follows Pinson to the home of his much older mistress, where she watches them having sex.
+Undeterred, Adèle continues writing in her journal, and her behavior becomes increasingly erratic.
+Mr. Whistler, the kind bookseller who provides her with writing paper, shows an interest in her.
+As she leaves his bookshop, she faints from exhaustion.
 Mr. Whistler visits her at the boarding house and brings her paper, but she refuses to see him.
-Doctor Murdock (Roger Martin) visits and diagnoses a mild case of pleurisy.
-He notices one of her letters is addressed to Victor Hugo and informs Mrs. Saunders of the true identity of her boarder.
+When Dr. Murdock visits to examine Adèle, he notices one of her letters is addressed to Victor Hugo and informs Mrs. Saunders of the true identity of her boarder.

-Adèle's obsession grows stronger.
-One day, she writes to her parents telling them that she has married Pinson and that from now on, she should be addressed as Madame Pinson.
+Victor Hugo sends Adèle a letter informing her of the family's consent to her marriage to Pinson.
+She shows the letter to Pinson, but he still refuses to marry her.
+As Adèle's obsession grows stronger, she writes to her parents claiming that she has married Pinson.
 Upon receiving the news, Victor Hugo posts an announcement of the marriage in his local paper.
 The news reaches Pinson's colonel.
 After Pinson writes Victor Hugo to explain that he never will marry Adèle, Hugo writes to his daughter, urging her to return home to Guernsey.
 Adèle responds to her father's letter with more fantasy, urging her parents to accept Pinson.

-Having learned of Adèle's identity, Mr. Whistler offers her a gift of her father's books.
-She responds in anger and paranoia.
-She hires a prostitute as a gift for Pinson.
-She follows him to a theater to see a hypnotist, where she is inspired to think that she can hypnotize Pinson into loving her; she is forced to abandon this plan once she learns that the hypnosis was faked.
-Adèle begins to go mad with despair.
-She goes to the father of Pinson's fiancée and claims that he is married to her and that she is carrying his child.
+Having learned of Adèle's identity, Mr. Whistler offers her a gift of her father's books; she responds in anger and paranoia.
+She hires a prostitute as a gift for Pinson and later considers hiring a hypnotist to force him to marry her, but realizes that the man is a charlatan.
+Overcome with despair, she visits the father of Pinson's fiancée and claims that he is married to her and that she is carrying his child.
 The father ends the engagement.
 She finds Pinson once more, and he again rebukes her, calling her ridiculous.
-After leaving the boarding house, Adèle continues to deteriorate.
-She wanders the streets in torn clothes, talking to herself.
+After leaving the boarding house, Adèle refuses to return to her family despite her father's pleas and her mother's illness; the latter dies shortly afterwards.